JonathanRaiman/cython_lstm/README.md

 * BackProp through structure

-* Variable input size indices for RNN
+* Variable input size indices for RNN (so batches of different sequence sizes can be run adjacent to one another -- currently difficult given numpy array size restrictions)

 * Language Models / Hiearchical Softmax parameters